eliranwong/Marvel.bible/README.md

 Marvel Bible: Marvellous Bible Resources

-<a href='http://Marvel.bible'>Marvel.bible</a> is an online bible application with marvellous high-quality bible resources.
+<a href='http://Marvel.bible'>Marvel.bible</a> is an online bible application, bundled with numerous unique, marvellous & high-quality bible resources.

 Files for developing Marvel.bible are uploaded here.